-There will be around 8-12,000 CVL's in the UK each year.
+There will be around 8-12,000 CVL's in the UK each year, many more in these current recessionary times - perhaps 20,000 pa.
 Many of these are necessary and correct.
 However if the company is viable the use of this mechanism to "restructure" the business is like using a sledgehammer to crack a nut.